ugsdw-admin/ugsdw-netlify-cms/_posts/2024-04-26-ugsdw-exec-board-stands-with-sparc-student-workers.md

 ---
 release: true
 title: UGSDW Exec.
 Board Stands With SPARC Student Workers
+subtitle: The UGSDW Executive Board Stands Against the Elimination of Printed Editions at SPARC
 published: true
 ---
-## The UGSDW Executive Board Stands Against the Elimination of Printed Editions at SPARC

 ![Conrad Dahm, president of UGSDW, delivers a speech to a group of students](/assets/uploads/Copy of DSC_0003.jpg)